 A Monstera plant’s leaves grow in a complicated way that depends on many things, like how much light and water are available.
-The leaves start as small stalks with small leaflets.
+The leaves start as small stalks with small leaflets. how do monstera grow new leaves?
 The leaflets get bigger as the plant needs more energy to make food.
 At some point, the leaves reach their largest size and become fatter.
 This could take between 4 and 6 weeks, and it’s what gives the Monstera its unique shape and look.

 Read on to find out how to get Monstera to grow more leaves and make them grow faster.

 - 1 Life Cycle of a Monstera Leaf

 - 2 Why Isn’t My Monstera Plant Growing Any New Leaves?

 - 3 The Maximum Number of Leaves That a Monstera Plant Can Have

 - 4 What Techniques Can You Use To Help Your Monstera Plant Grow New Leaves?